Classical invariant theory for free metabelian Lie algebras

 \section{Explicit invariants in small dimensions}

-In this section we compute the explicit generators of the finitely generated $K[X_d]^{SL_2(K)}$-module $(F_d')^{SL_2(K)}$ for $d\leq 5$ and for $d=6$ when $KX_6\cong V_2\oplus V_2$ and $KX_6\cong V_1\oplus V_1\oplus V_1$.
-We omit the cases containing $V_0$ as a component of $KX_d$ by Proposition \ref{invariants for d from these from d-1}.
+In this section we compute the explicit generators of the finitely generated $S(KY_d)^{SL_2(K)}$-module $(F_d')^{SL_2(K)}$ for $d\leq 5$ and for $d=6$ when $KY_6\cong V_2\oplus V_2$ and $KY_6\cong V_1\oplus V_1\oplus V_1$.
+Applying Proposition \ref{invariants for d from these from d-1} we omit the cases containing $V_0$ as a component of $KY_d$.
 In what follows, the Hilbert series are obtained from \cite[Example 3.2]{DDF} and the generators and the relations between them from \cite[Section 5]{DDF}, taking into account the homogeneous components of bidegree $(n,n)$ only.